Basic Claim Types

 Did Brannan “catch” Caleb’s PTSD?
 Or is hers an entirely new case?

 Last semester’s class did not format their exercises as suggested above, so I can’t show you a sample of that technique.
-They were also not told to identify individual definition and categorical claims.
+They were also not told to identify claims by category.
 However, the student featured below did a creditable job of informally analyzing claims from the source material.
 I offer it to you as a sample of a smart student making good observations.

 BEGIN THE ONE HOUR EXERCISE